A sponsored post

 You are eligible to deduct home-office expenses as an employee if you:

-- Worked from home more than half of the time over a period of at least four consecutive weeks during 2020; and
+- Worked from home more than half of the time for at least four consecutive weeks during 2021; and

 - Paid for eligible home-office expenses (e.g., rent, electricity, internet access) or office supplies (e.g., pens, paper, cell phone minutes) that you used to complete your work, and for which your employer has not reimbursed you.